Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Colour-magnitude diagrams

-The location of the tip of the RGB has been measured with the Bayesian approach described in detail in \citetalias{bp24} and illustrated, for the present application, in Fig.~\ref{fig:tip}.
+The location of the TRGB was measured with the Bayesian approach described in detail in \citetalias{bp24} and illustrated, for the present application, in Fig.~\ref{fig:tip}.
 Using the entire IC\,10 catalogue, we obtain $I_{\sfont{E,0}}^{\sfont{TRGB}}=21.12\pm 0.01$.
-However, our sample of RGB stars is so rich that we can neglect the innermost regions of the galaxy where the incompleteness and the crowding are most severe (see Fig.~\ref{fig:cmd_grad} and Appendix~\ref{sc:artificial}).
-Thus, for a radial annulus at $\ang{0.1;;}\leq R\leq\ang{0.2;;}$, we obtain a clean detection of $I_{\sfont{E,0}}^{\sfont{TRGB}}=21.16\pm 0.01$ (Fig.~\ref{fig:tip}).
+However, our sample of RGB stars is so large that we can neglect the innermost regions of the galaxy where the incompleteness and the crowding are most severe (see Fig.~\ref{fig:cmd_grad} and Appendix~\ref{sc:artificial}).
+Thus, for a radial annulus at $\ang{0.1;;}\leq R\leq\ang{0.2;;}$, we obtain a more reliable detection of $I_{\sfont{E,0}}^{\sfont{TRGB}}=21.16\pm 0.01$ (Fig.~\ref{fig:tip}).
 From the dataset by \citet{Sanna2008}, we measure a mean colour of the TRGB $(V-I)_0=1.822^{+0.14}_{-0.12}$, compatible with that measured in the LMC by \citetalias{bp24}, $(V-I)_0=1.716^{+0.14}_{-0.15}$.
-Hence, we adopt as a reference $M_{I_\sfont{E}}^{\sfont{TRGB}}=3.247\pm 0.050$, as measured by \citetalias{bp24} for the LMC, obtaining $(m-M)_0=24.41\pm 0.05$, corresponding to $D=762\pm 20$\,kpc.
-This is well in the range of the estimates in the literature, listed by \citet{Gholami2025}, and, in particular, in good agreement with the recent measures by \citet{Sanna2008}, \citet{mcquinn17}, and \citet{dellagli18}.
+Hence, we adopt as a reference $M_{I_\sfont{E}}^{\sfont{TRGB}}=3.247\pm 0.050$, as measured by \citetalias{bp24} for the LMC, obtaining $(m-M)_0=24.41\pm 0.05$, corresponding to $D=(762\pm 20)$\,kpc.
+This is well within the range of the estimates in the literature, listed by \citet{Gholami2025}, and, in particular, is in good agreement with the values of $(m-M)_0=24.51\pm 0.08$ \citep{Sanna2008}, $(m-M)_0=24.43\pm 0.03$ \citep{mcquinn17}, and $(m-M)_0=24.43$ (no error provided) from \citet{dellagli18}.